 RPS laws can vary widely in a number of ways.
 States craft their RPS laws to meet their specific needs, including current energy mix, resource availability, and economic landscape.
 Like any big piece of legislation, lobbyists often have a say in the process, even recommending or writing specific clauses to be included.

 The biggest variation between states can be seen in the renewable goal and timeframe for reaching it.
 For example, Michigan once had a goal of 10% renewable energy by the end of 2015, while Hawaii has a goal of 100% renewable energy by 2045.

 Another major way state RPS laws differ is how they apply their standards to different kinds of utility companies.
 Many states have lower standards for smaller Publicly Owned Municipal Utilities (POUs) and electric co-ops, and higher standards for large investor-owned utilities (IOUs).

 For example, California‘s RPS calls for 100% of the electricity sold by each utility in the state to come from renewable sources by December 31st, 2045.
 The mandate is the same for both Investor-Owned Utilities (IOUs) and Publicly Owned Municipal Utilities (POUs).
 Conversely, Minnesota has an RPS mandating 31.5% of all electricity generated by the state’s big IOU, Xcel Energy, come from renewables by 2025.
 POUs and other smaller utilities and co-ops are only required to generate 25% from renewables by the same deadline.

 All state RPS laws

-Below, we’ve included an alphabetical list of all the states with RPS laws, including those with voluntary goals instead of binding targets.
+Below, we’ve included an alphabetical list of all the states with current RPS laws, not including those with voluntary goals instead of binding targets.